CodePath-Android-Pod23/GroupProject/README.md

 - [x] Users can view the list of recommendations (movies) based on their selected/favourite genres.
 - [x] Users can view the detailed information of each movie.
 - [x] Users should be able to see a list of other users in their location with similar interests.
+- [x] Users can view other users' profiles.
+- [x] Users can add other users as friends.
+- [x] Users can recommend their favorate movies.

 **Optional Nice-to-have Stories**

 - [ ] Users can send messages to people who have the similar tastes with them.
-- [ ] Users can view other users' profiles.
 - [ ] Users also can organize virtual and offline events to meet up.
 - [ ] Users may receive notification on a daily or weekly basis with new recommendations.
 - [ ] Users can get recommendations (books) based on their selected/favourite genres.